University of Wisconsin TSA 403(b) Program Information

 - Leave your TSA account as it is.
 It will continue to grow.
 Be sure to keep the provider updated on home address changes so that you continue to get your quarterly statements of account.

 - Roll your TSA into your new employer’s retirement plan, provided the new plan will accept the rollover.

 - Roll your TSA into an IRA.

 When you die, your TSA account is payable to your beneficiary on file.
-The investment company account application includes a Beneficiary Designation section that should be filed with your company.
-You can change the designation online with TIAA-CREF, Fidelity, and T. Rowe Price or by submitting a new paper designation with the other companies.
+The provider account application includes a Beneficiary Designation section that should be filed with your company.
+You can change the designation online with TIAA-CREF, Fidelity, and T. Rowe Price or by submitting a new paper designation with the other providers.
 Make sure your beneficiary designation is up-to-date.

-If you do not file a beneficiary designation, the investment company will determine your beneficiary in accord with your individual contract or custodial agreement.
+If you do not file a beneficiary designation, the provider will determine your beneficiary in accord with your individual contract or custodial agreement.

 The forms of payment are very flexible.
 You can take your money in one or more lump sums, in a regular series of payments, or as an annuity for a specific period of years, for your life or the lives of you and a joint survivor.